Computational-Plant-Science/ml_smart_release/README.md

 ## Collaboration

-The SMART pipeline has been integrated into CyVerse cloud computing-based website: PlantIT (https://plantit.cyverse.org/)
+The SMART pipeline has been integrated into the CyVerse cloud computing-based website: PlantIT (https://plantit.cyverse.org/)

 CyVerse users can upload data and run the SMART pipeline for free.

-The SMART pipeline has also been applied in collaboration with following research institutes and companies:
+The SMART pipeline has also been applied in collaboration with the following research institutes and companies:

 1. Dr. David G. Mendoza-Cozatl at [University of Missouri](https://cafnr.missouri.edu/person/david-mendoza-cozatl/)